BraydenBuchanan/SAT-Collision-SFML/README.md

 # Instructions
 1) Download the code.
+2) Extract the ZIP folder.
+3) Go into the extracted folder.
-2) Go into the "SAT-Collision-Detection" folder.
+4) Go into the "SAT-Collision-Detection" folder.
-3) Execute the executable file.
+5) Execute SAT.exe.